pdean/logs/gisdb.md

     # rsync -azv gis:/usr/local /usr

-Now we need to install tcl and tcllib.
+Now we need to install tcl, tdom and tcllib.
 Use pacman to install tcl

     # pacman -S tcl

+and yay to install tdom from the AUR

+    $ yay tdom

+then select the number and default all the prompts.

 and yay to install tcllib from the AUR

-    # yay tcllib
+    $ yay tcllib

 then select the number and default all the prompts.